 Everything starts with a simple idea.
 Try to figure out what kind of goods or services you want to offer online, in the connection with whom and where you will sell those products.

-Think of something which has a strong demand or in great need.
+Think of something which has a strong demand or is in great need.
 Consider the goods or services that you can provide better selling points than the competitors in the market.
 The upcoming market trend is also a good factor to look at.

 Below are some popular business models that you can apply to your UK online business.